Tsaryii/ProjectOST/SECURITY.md

 # Supported Versions

-## I promise atleast 6 months of support for each version.
+## Atleast 6 months of support for each version is my goal.

 |  Version  | Supported          |
 |  -------  | ------------------ |